 Wireless business security cameras transmit the video feed wirelessly.
 They still require power.
 Although there are battery- or solar-powered security cameras, they tend to only be used where electricity is impractical.

-Both digital and analog commercial security cameras can be wireless.
+Both digital and analog business security cameras can be wireless.

 Wireless analog cameras